 Unfortunately, after a recall repair, some vehicles encounter the same problems.
 You may therefore need a buyback if the reported mechanical issue is not solved.
 Recalls may also indicate problematic cars in the market to avoid.

-Here is the famous Nissan recalls:
+Here is are the famous Nissan recalls:

 On June 17, 2023, Nissan issued a recall potentially affecting 66,159 vehicles.
 The recall targeted specific 2018-2023 LEAF that may accelerate unintentionally, increasing the crash risk.